Eren121/CPP20Coroutines/README.md

 # CPP20Coroutines
 Header-Only C++20 Coroutines library

-This repository aims to demonstrates the capabilities of C++20 coroutines.
+This repository aims to demonstrate the capabilities of C++20 coroutines.

 # generator<T>